commit-live-students/python_intermediate_project/q04_read_csv_data_to_ndarray/README.md

-# Analyzing IPL Matches
+## Task4:Analyzing IPL Matches
-## Create a function that returns a NumPy array when given a path to a CSV file
+### Create a function that returns a NumPy array when given a path to a CSV file

 **The function should **
 - Be named `read_csv_data_to_ndarray`